RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

   in whatever manner is appropriate.

 In other words, you can treat the special URL as if it were a kind of function call, and the JSON body as if it were the parameters provided to the function.
-So, from the Elm app's point of view, you:
+Thus, from the Elm app's point of view, you:

 - construct an HTTP request to a special URL;